silverfin/silverfin-cli/README.md

 A command-line tool for Silverfin template development.

+## Why a CLI ?

+This CLI was conceived to enable the development of Silverfin templates externally, offering extra flexibility in our development flow and the option to leverage existing tools like repositories and custom pipelines.
+It is designed to work seamlessly with git, allowing you to store templates in repositories and interact with Silverfin using the CLI.

+Built on top of the [Silverfin Public API](https://developer.silverfin.com/reference/get-started-1), it has evolved beyond a standalone application to become part of the [Silverfin VS Code Extension](https://github.com/silverfin/silverfin-vscode).
+Additionally, it can be implemented in GitHub Actions for managing template updates ([example](https://github.com/silverfin/example_liquid_repository)).

 ## What can be used for ?

-- Create, read, update your templates from the command-line while storing them in git repositories (limited to Reconciliation templates at the moment).
+- Create, read, update your templates from the command-line while storing them in git repositories.
 - Run your Liquid Tests from the command-line.
 - Generate Liquid Tests from existing company files.

 ## Setup & Basic Usage

-### Prerequsites
+### Requirements

 #### API credentials